 how to make nattō in an instant pot

 As you read and try out our recipe please keep in mind this is a work in progress.
 We are still experimenting and trying new tweaks.
-Please share your findings in the comments below to help us all in the never-ending quest to make that perfect batch of delicious homemade nattō!
+Please share your findings in the comments below to help us all in the life-long quest to make that perfect batch of delicious homemade nattō!

 Disclosure: As an Amazon Associate, I earn commission from qualifying purchases.